kog-7/wct/readme.md

 //push current dir and named react-redux-material then upload ..somedir > wct push react-redux-material

+//if update react-redux-material lib and push a single directory to it ,can use -wrap true to contain 'config' dir name,otherwise it will only push its children contents
+..somedir > wct push react-redux-material -url ./config -wrap true -cover true

 // use special dir to upload
 ..somedir > wct push react-redux -url ./dist